Skip navigation

 2. AI-generated image of a young girl.
 There are 4 annotations pointing out details in the image that indicate that it may be AI-generated.
 The indications point out the pixelated background, a pixelated earlobe, the purple spot on the girl's clothing looks unnatural, and that hair is growing out of her neck.
 The annotations are written in Vietnamese as Tai có pixel, Dấu tím kỳ lạ, Nền có pixel, Tóc mọc ra cổ

-Credit: Johnson Bray and Bennett Kleinberg; annotations by The Markup
+Credit: Johnson Bray and Bennett Kleinberg; annotations by The Markup, Johnson Bray and Bennett Kleinberg; annotations by The Markup

 This was our attempt to explain to these elders how AI is currently used.
 But despite their lack of knowledge of AI and various other technologies, these senior citizens are already struggling with online threats like robocalls or phishing attempts.
 One woman mentioned she was hacked on Facebook, while another man asked how he should respond to a robocall.
 “If I respond to the robocall’s question, does this mean they ‘got me?’,” asked one man.
 When we initially spoke to them, we also found that they were struggling to find good news sources in their language